-This Is to Certify, ThatCITY OF BAY CITYofBay City, State ofOregon, has made proofto the satisfaction of the STATE ENGINEER of Oregon, of a right to store the waters ofPatterson Creek, a tributary of Tillamook Bay to be appropriated under ApplicationNo.
-26691, Permit No. 20895.
+Bay City of , State of Oregon ; has made proof to the satisfaction of the STATE ENGINEER of Oregon, of a right to store the waters of Patterson Creek, a tributary of Tillamook Bay to be appropriated under Application No. 26691, Permit No. 20895.